How to Find Good Podcast Guests

 Hi [guest’s name],

 My name is [your name], and I host a podcast called [name of your podcast].
-Our show focuses on [the industry or niche of your podcast].
+Our show focuses on [the industry or niche of your podcast] and [explain the value of your podcast].
 I’m contacting you because I found you on [social media platform/guest directory/another podcast] and would love to have you join my show.

 I’ve been researching your work on [insert an aspect of their work you’ve been reading about.]
 My target audience would enjoy hearing your point of view.
 In addition to having you on my podcast, I would also be willing to promote your work [on my website/social media channels].